 The easiest way to check the soil is to put a stick down the drainage pipe.
 If the soil is muddy at the end of the stick or if there is a water line on the stick 48 hours after the tree was previously watered and either water drips out of the sample or mud oozes between your fingers, then the soil is too wet and this indicates that too many gallons were previously applied and the soil needs more time to drain before obtaining a playdoh like texture.
 Once the tree is ready to be watered again then the gallons should be decreased.
 If we aren’t sure of how many gallons were applied the previous watering then we will need to create a new baseline before we start to deviate from our watering guidelines (start with step 1).

 Step 1: Soil samples will need to be collected every 24 hours until the soil has obtained a Play-Doh like texture (soft, moist, pliable and cool to the touch).
 If there is any standing watering in the hole, then it will need to be drained.
 The easiest way to drain the excess water is to use a hand pump and a simple one to use is from Siphon King.
-While the soil samples are being collected the tree(s) should not be watered.
+While the soil samples continue to be collected the tree(s) should not be watered.